behrica/clj-py-R-template/README.md

 RUN Rscript -e "install.packages('dplyr')"

 ```
+### Changing Clojure dependencies

-Clojure dependencies are currently not specified in the Dockerfile, but can be added to the deps.edn file.
+Clojure dependencies are currently not specified in the Dockerfile, but can be added as usual to the deps.edn file.

 ### Current versions